 These effects are temporary and fade in a short time.
 If you change your mind and do not want your blood donated, you can call the donation center.
 The number will be on a form that is given to you when you leave.

-There are situations when you are not eligible to give blood.
+There are situations when you are not eligible to give blood, such as a current illness.
 Some restrictions are temporary, meaning you can donate after a specific period of time.
 Other restrictions are permanent.
 Examples of situations where you should not give blood include but are not limited to:

 Note that these guidelines change on an as needed basis, and they may vary from region to region.
 For the most up-to-date information please contact the American Red Cross nearest you or check their website .